 Arrangements for handling complaints from parents and carers of children with special educational needs (SEND) about the school's support are within this policy's scope.
-Our SEND policy includes information about the rights of parents and carers of students with disabilities who believe that our school has discriminated against their children.
 Complaints about services provided by other providers who use school premises or facilities should be directed to the provider concerned.